rile000/Federated-Fraud-Detection-System/README.md

 ## Data

 This project uses the Credit Card Fraud Detection dataset.
-Due to [size constraints/data sensitivity], the full dataset is not included in this repository.
+Due to size constraints and data sensitivity, the full dataset is not included in this repository.

 To use this project:
 1. Download the dataset from https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud.